 The connection between multiplication and addition is often the starting point for introducing students to the concept of multiplication.

 Early in learning multiplication, students recognize that the situation presents the same quantity "many times" and use equal groups to represent the situation and repeated addition to get the answer.
-As students progress, it is important that they see the concept of multiplication rather than addition and learn other representations.
+As students progress, it is important that they see the concept as multiplication rather than addition and learn other representations.
 The array, an arrangement of rows and columns, is a powerful model for learning multiplication and provides a different perspective on multiplication.

 By solving a variety of problems and discussing strategies, students come to make and understand the connection between the word "times" and the sign "times", a crucial step in developing an understanding of multiplication.
 Once their sense of multiplication is well established, they will use multiplication more regularly to obtain answers.